 • Fatherless sons are 35% more likely to experience marital failure

-• Fatherless sons are 300% more likely to become incarcerated in state juvenile
+• Fatherless sons are 300% more likely to become incarcerated in state juvenile institutions

 • Fatherless make up 70% of all juveniles in state institutions